VinceW31/GassistPi3/README.md

 4.3 Setup the USB Mic configuration.

-Right click the speaker icon again and select USB Device Settings once more,
+Right click the speaker icon again and select USB Device Settings once more.

-in the new window click on the bcm2835 ALSA option and change it to the USB PnP Sound Device option.
+In the new window click on the bcm2835 ALSA option and change it to the USB PnP Sound Device option.

-Click on the Select Controls button at the bottom of the window and enable both the Mic and AGC options then select Close.
+Click on the Select Controls button at the bottom of the window and enable the Mic option, leave the AGC option unchecked and then select Close.

-on the Capture Tab enable the microphone and raise input Vol to Max.
+On the Capture Tab enable the microphone and raise input Vol to Max.

-on the Switches Tab click on the Auto Gain Control box to enable it.

 Select OK to close the box.